 You’re driving down the road, it’s cold outside, maybe rainy or snowy too…

 …and to add salt to the wound, mist starts to form over the windscreen and distorts your vision!

 Windshield fogging has always been a problem for drivers throughout the years.
-However, window condensation sensors could make window fogging a thing of the past.
+However, window condensation sensors are working on making window fogging a thing of the past.

 A condensation sensor is a small mechanism that watches the windshield and is designed to sense moisture and condensation on the windshield.
-If its sensors are tripped or alerted, then it works with the car’s ventilation system to redirect the flow of air to make sure the condensation and fogging is blown away.
-This insurance the driver has optimal visibility, at the very least when it comes to condensation based fogging.
+If its sensors are tripped or alerted, then it works with the car’s ventilation system to redirect the flow of air.
+This ensures that the driver has optimal visibility when it comes to condensation based fogging.

 There are a few ways to tell whether or not your car is equipped with this particular sensor.
-If the wipers start to work automatically when it’s raining or if you notice a change in air flow that you didn’t trigger yourself, chances are your cars equipped with a sensor.
+If the wipers start to work automatically when it’s raining or if you notice a change in airflow that you didn’t trigger yourself, chances are; your car is equipped with a sensor.

 These two sensors work together to make sure that you can see your way home no matter what conditions you find yourself in.